sumandari/sumandari.github.io/about/index.md

     <div class="fade-in">
         <ul>
             <li>
                 If you are Indonesian, you know that the electricity for our nation is provided only by PT PLN.
-I'm proud to be one of them once.
+I have been proud to be one of them once.
 I served my country in the maintenance team of <a href="https://www.indonesiapower.co.id"><strong>PT.
 Indonesia Power</strong></a>, a subsidiary of PLN, as an electrical technician.
 Performed preventive and corrective maintenance of a variety of assets, equipment, and electrical machinery to ensure power supply meet the demands.
             </li>
             <li>
                 Working as frontliner gave me a solid foundation when my role changed into Procurement officer.
 It helped me to perform due diligent analysis to ensure that the contracts and negotiations I made for Organization had value for money.
 And it's part of Supply Chain Management strategy to quickly deliver products to end-users with reduced expenses.